LiuYuancheng/MCQ-GPT-Bot/README.md

 **McqDataManager **: Data manager to store and questions, AI's answers and format the questions.

-**llmMcqSolver** : load the question from the data manager, call OpenAI API to get the answer and calculate the AI's correctness rate based on the setting.
+**llmMcqSolver** : load the question from the data manager, preload the MCQ questions scenario prompt to AI, then call OpenAI API to get the answer and calculate the AI's correctness rate based on the setting.

 After process, different kind of question format source will be convert to the standard question bank file format as shown blow: